csbailey5t/taguette-workshop-materials/taguette.md

 Click &ldquo;Add a document,&rdquo; and select the PDFs of your readings for this week.
 When you add a document, you can specify a name as well as a description.
 If you don&rsquo;t put in a name, it will default to the file name.
 You can edit this later as well, by clicking the &ldquo;edit&rdquo; button by the document title in the &ldquo;Documents&rdquo; tab.
 When you import documents, Taguette is pulling out the raw text from the document for display and use in the application.
 Especially if you work with PDFs, you might get some artifacts from page numbers or footers, which we&rsquo;ll see momentarily.

-<a id="org957279f"></a>
+<a id="org899c63f"></a>

 ## Viewing and coding documents

 Now that we&rsquo;ve uploaded two documents, we&rsquo;ll start to look at our documents and do a bit of coding.

-First, click on the Qualitative Researcher&rsquo;s Companion.
-Scroll through and see what happened to the PDf when it was converted to plain text by Taguette.
+First, click on the &ldquo;Qualitative Researcher&rsquo;s Companion.&rdquo;&ldquo; Scroll through and see what happened to the PDF when it was converted to plain text by Taguette.

 Now let&rsquo;s think about coding.
-Here&rsquo;s two related approaches to content based coding.
+Here are two related approaches to content based coding.

 Thematic coding: &ldquo;Thematic analysis is a data reduction and analysis strategy by which qualitative data are segmented, categorized, summarized, and reconstructed in a way that captures the important concepts within the data set&#x2026;Thematic coding is the strategy by which data are segmented and categorized for thematic analysis.&rdquo; From the SAGE Encyclopedia of Qualitative Research Methods.

 In vivo coding: &ldquo;In vivo coding is the practice of assigning a label to a section of data, such as an interview transcript, using a word or short phrase taken from that section of the data.
 This entry describes this practice and some applications and problems associated with it.&rdquo; From the SAGE Encyclopedia of Qualitative Research Methods.

 In the left sidebar, click &ldquo;Highlights.&rdquo; Here is where we can create a &ldquo;tag,&rdquo; a code, and also see all the text that we&rsquo;ve highlighted with that tag.
 Taguette gives you one tag, &ldquo;interesting,&rdquo; by default, but we&rsquo;ll want to add our own.
 You can also create &ldquo;tags&rdquo; as you work through the text and highlight.
-We&rsquo;ll do that first.
+We&rsquo;ll start with the latter approach.

 In the document, highlight some text.
 You should then see a small popup that says &ldquo;new highlight.&rdquo; Click that and you&rsquo;ll see a list of existing tags and an option to &ldquo;Create a tag.&rdquo; Go ahead and create a tag that either expresses the theme of the text you highlighted or uses a word from that text.
 You&rsquo;ll give the tag a name, and a description that expresses the meaning of that tag, potentially with criteria for why some text would be highlighted with that tag.